 -

-How fluid flows internally between those points (internal fluid map)
+How fluid flows internally between those points (internal fluid map with directional arrows)

 -